Start Printed Page 27989

 National Science Foundation.

-Pursuant to the Antarctic Conservation Act of 1978, as amended, the National Science Foundation (NSF) is amending its regulations to reflect changes to designated Antarctic specially protected areas (ASPA), Antarctic specially managed areas (ASMA) and historic sites or monuments (HSM).
-These changes reflect decisions already adopted by the Antarctic Treaty Parties at recent Antarctic Treaty Consultative Meetings (ATCM).
+Pursuant to the Antarctic Conservation Act of 1978, as amended, the National Science Foundation (NSF) is amending its regulations to reflect changes to the list of designated historic sites or monuments (HSM) in Antarctica.
+These changes reflect decisions adopted by the Antarctic Treaty Parties at the XLII Antarctic Treaty Consultative Meeting, held in Prague, Czech Republic in 2019.
 The United States Department of State heads the United States delegation to these annual Antarctic Treaty meetings.

 Bijan Gilanshah, Assistant General Counsel, Office of the General Counsel, at 703-292-8060, National Science Foundation, 2415 Eisenhower Avenue, Suite W 18200, Alexandria, VA 22314.

 The Antarctic Treaty Parties, which includes the United States, periodically adopt measures to establish, consolidate or revoke specially protected areas, specially managed areas and historical sites or monuments in Antarctica.
-This rule is being revised to reflect five added Antarctic specially protected areas (ASPAs 171-175) and six historical sites and monuments in Antarctica (HSM 87-92).
-The rule is also being revised to reflect the revocation, of three Antarctic specially protected areas (ASPAs 114, 118 and 130) and one Antarctic specially managed area (ASMA 3) primarily due to consolidation.
+The regulation is being revised to reflect two newly added historical sites and monuments (HSM) in Antarctica, HSMs 93 and 94.

-The changes to these areas and sites reflect decisions already made by the Antarctic Treaty Parties at recent international ATOM meetings.
-Because these amendments directly involve a foreign affairs function, the provisions of Executive Order 12866, Executive Order 13771 and the Administrative Procedure Act (5 U.S.C.
+The changes to these areas and sites reflect decisions already made by the Antarctic Treaty Parties at recent international ATCM meetings.
+Because these amendments directly involve a foreign affairs function, the provisions of Executive Order 12866 and the Administrative Procedure Act (5 U.S.C.
 553), requiring notice of proposed rulemaking, opportunity for public participation, and delay in effective date, are inapplicable.
 Further, because no notice of proposed rulemaking is required for this rule, the Regulatory Flexibility Act (5 U.S.C.
-601 and 612) does not apply.
+601-612) does not apply.

 This final rule makes technical conforming changes to the National Science Foundation's regulations to reflect the substantive outcomes of recent Antarctic Treaty Consultative Meetings.
-The actions taken by the Antarctic Treaty Parties to manage and protect these new Antarctic areas and historic resources will result in added protection of the Antarctic environment and its historic resources.
+The actions taken by the Antarctic Treaty Parties protect additional historic resources.